 We know getting out in nature is worth the effort and part of what makes hiking so compelling.
 The best way to get better at hiking is to get on the trail as much as possible but sometimes it just isn’t feasible.
-And that’s where these six tips come in handy.
+And that’s where these six tips to improve your hiking stamina come in handy.

 When you’re not on the trail, consider other similar activities that can build your endurance.
 Running and walking are two great workouts that are easy to do almost anywhere and can build your endurance.
 If you aren’t an experienced runner, start with a run/walk program to ease into things.